-Essence Advantage Platinum covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
+Essence Advantage covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
 If you receive services not covered by our plan or services obtained out-of-network and were not authorized, you are responsible for paying the full cost of services.

 For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.
-Costs paid after a benefit limit has been reached will not count toward your out-of-pocket maximum.
+That cost does not count towards your out-of-pocket maximum.
 You can call Customer Service when you want to know how much of your benefit limit you have already used.